 Why Marketing B2B Tech Is Getting Harder

-Five years ago, McKinsey aptly summarized the top challenge facing the technology sector: “If a software company grows at [20% annually], it has a 92% chance of ceasing to exist within a few years.
+Only five years ago, McKinsey aptly summarized the top challenge facing the technology sector: “If a software company grows at [20% annually], it has a 92% chance of ceasing to exist within a few years.
 Even if a software company is growing at 60% annually, its chances of becoming a multibillion-dollar giant are no better than a coin flip.”
 This is as valid today as it was then.

 In Tech, Experience Reigns Supreme

 Having a best-of-breed product or solution is no longer sufficient though.
 Providing a great experience, being a trusted partner that helps navigate complex challenges and delivers measurable results against business outcomes, and being an enabler of digital transformation are critical differentiators.
 The recipe for sustained success is one centered on customer needs and dedicated to helping organizations achieve innovation-based growth.
-Building thought leadership is a must in this customer-centric era and it’s encouraging to see that the commitment needed to make it a reality is there: three-quarters (73%) of technology content marketers claim they are ‘very’ or ‘extremely’ committed to content marketing.
+Building thought leadership is a must in this heavily consumer-centric era and it’s encouraging to see that the commitment needed to make it a reality is there: almost three-quarters (73%) of technology content marketers claim they are ‘very’ or ‘extremely’ committed to content marketing.

 Organizations in this sector are known for embracing the challenge of technological change and keeping up with the speed of innovation, but they need to look beyond tech specs and applications.
 In the words of Steve Jobs, they need to “start with the customer experience and work backwards to the technology”.